 The theme of this year’s Warsaw Autumn is “immersion.”
 It is about a multichannel experience of reality, with its complexity and undefinition, being thrown into it both, the spatial aspect (from corporality through the environment, the cityscape, and so forth) and the temporal aspect (symbolism, archetypes, public life).
 Hence our special interest in non-narrative and spatial musical forms, sound objects, and installations.

+The young ensemble hand werk köln specializes in the performance of works representing a sort of “elementary research.”
+For this purpose, the ensemble uses specifically treated musical instruments as well as sound and visual objects.
+It redefines musicality and triggers cognitive curiosity.
 For this year’s Warsaw Autumn program the ensemble performs pieces from its repertoire but also a newly commissioned work.
 Obviously, because of their specific “sound métier,” the inception of such a composition requires the composer to travel to the Ensemble’s place of residence in order to select sound objects to be used in the piece.

 © Giorgio Morra

-The public concert is scheduled for 19th September at 7.30pm in Warsaw (PL).
+The public concert is scheduled for 20th September at 7.30pm in Warsaw (PL).

-Luis A. Pena Tracking Noise #4 (9′)
+Luís Antunes Pena Tracking Noise #4

-Sabrina Schroeder He Cuts Snow (5′)
+Sabrina Schroeder He Cuts Snow

-SukJu Na sngw (9′)
+SukJu Na sngw

 Further information on the website of Warsaw Autumn.